top of page

 Almost the entire side of one wall along Prince Lane is covered in murals starting with the Lost Giant by Stormie Mills on the corner of Wellington Street and extending through the gorgeous murals honouring Prince Lane's connection to the fashion industry and the fabulous patterns adorning the walls of heritage buildings.

-Be sure to check out the laneway next to Head Space to discover several colourful murals by Phibs in the laneway and behind the Ibis Hotel.
+Be sure to check out the laneway next to Head Space to discover several colourful murals by Phibs in the laneway and behind the Ibis Hotel and the four Eko Nugroho murals on the old electric substation at 333 Murray Street,

 William Street to Murray Street Mall Laneway (near McDonalds)